"CiDA 2021 sets out to tackle current controversies polarizing dialysis access landscape"

 It Was All A Dream...

 The annual CiDA meeting began in 2003, and was co-founded by two physicians who envisioned ways to deliver better care for patients with kidney failure.
-Ingemar Davidson MD, PhD, (a transplant surgeon) and Bart Dolmatch MD, FSIR, (an interventional radiologist), have co-directed this event which has just wrapped up its 17th year.
+Ingemar Davidson MD, PhD, (a transplant surgeon) and Bart Dolmatch MD, FSIR, (an interventional radiologist), have co-directed this event which is now in its 18th year.

 Controversy.
 It's In Our Name.